-ALLEN RADWAY (Producing Artistic Director) has worked in the Philadelphia theatre community for over a decade.
-He holds a BFA in Acting from the University of the Arts, and has studied abroad with members of the Royal Shakespeare Company.
-Recent directing credits include: the Philadelphia premieres of The Black Monk by David Rabe, The Cryptogram by David Mamet, and Evie’s Waltz by Carter W. Lewis for Simpatico, the world premiere of Tennessee’s Final Curtain for South Camden Theatre Company and Our Town for Commonwealth Classic Theatre Company.
-He is a Lecturer at the University of the Arts’ Ira Brind School of Theatre Arts.
-As an educator he has also worked with People’s Light & Theatre Company, Theatre Horizon, Winding River Players, the Delaware Shakespeare Festival, and currently serves as a teaching artist with Philadelphia Young Playwrights and Lantern Theater Company’s Illumination Program.
+ALLEN RADWAY (Producing Artistic Director) has worked as a theatre artist, arts administrator, and educator in the Philadelphia for nearly twenty years.
+Directing credits include: the Philadelphia premieres of Milk Like Sugar by Kirsten Greenidge, The Black Monk by David Rabe, The Cryptogram by David Mamet, and Evie’s Waltz by Carter W. Lewis for Simpatico, the world premiere of Tennessee’s Final Curtain for South Camden Theatre Company and Our Town for Commonwealth Classic Theatre Company.
+He is a faculty member at the University of the Arts’ Ira Brind School of Theatre Arts and at Drexel University.
 As an actor Allen has appeared in over fifty productions to date, appearing Off-Broadway and locally with the Wilma Theater, Arden Theatre Company, Theatre Exile, Lantern Theater Company, Azuka Theatre, Gas & Electric Arts and People’s Light & Theatre Company, among others.
-Allen is a firm believer in Simpatico’s mission statement, and encourages anyone, everyone, to become a believer as well…by supporting and participating in our exciting 9th Season in Philly.
+He holds a BFA in Acting from the University of the Arts, and has studied abroad with members of the Royal Shakespeare Company and Complicite.
+Allen is a firm believer in Simpatico’s mission statement, and encourages anyone, everyone, to become a believer as well…by supporting and participating in our exciting 10th Anniversary Season in Philly.

 CHRISTINE M. BATER (Company Manager) was born and raised in New Jersey.
 She received her BFA in Theatre Production from Mason Gross School of the Arts, Rutgers University.
 While at college, she had the opportunity to study abroad in London at Shakespeare’s Globe Theatre and intern at the Royal Court Theatre.
 Favorite stage management credits include: Hands Across Veronica (Eternal Spiral Project), Stop Kiss (The Jameson Project), Long Day’s Journey into Night (Simpatico Theatre Project), and Cryptogram (Simpatico Theatre Project).
 In her other life, she is a senior administrative assistant for the Haub School of Business Office of the Dean at Saint Joseph’s University.